 Far from the hole, Sigma-theta is a function of theta only but its variation is the opposite of Sigma-r (which is not surprising since r and theta are orthogonal coordinates; when r is aligned with x, theta is aligned with y and vice-versa).
 As one goes around the hole from theta = 0 to theta = 90 deg., Sigma-theta increases from 0 to Sigma-o.
 More trends to check in the ANSYS results!

 The analytical solution for the shear stress Tau-r-theta in an infinite plate is:

 By looking at a vanishingly small element at the hole , we see that Tau-r-theta is the shear stress on a stress surface, so it has to be zero.

 We can deduce that, far from the hole, Tau-r-theta = 0 both at theta = 0 and theta = 90 deg.
 Even more trends to check in ANSYS!

 First, let's begin by finding the average stress, the nominal area stress, and the maximum stress with a concentration factor.

 The concentration factor for an infinite plate with a hole is K = 3.
-The maximum stress for an innite plate with a hole is
+The maximum stress for an infinite plate with a hole is

-Although there is no analytical solution for a nite plate with a hole, there is empirical data available to find a concentration factor.
-Using a Concentration Factor Chart (3250 Students: See Figure 4.22 on page 158 in Deformable Bodies and Their Material Behavior), we find that d/w = 1 and thus K ~ 2:73 Now we can find the maximum stress using the nominal stress and the concentration factor
+Although there is no analytical solution for a finite plate with a hole, there is empirical data available to find a concentration factor.
+Using a Concentration Factor Chart (Cornell 3250 Students: See Figure 4.22 on page 158 in Deformable Bodies and Their Material Behavior), we find that d/w = 1 and thus K ~ 2:73 Now we can find the maximum stress using the nominal stress and the concentration factor